mainmatter/gerust/README.md

 }
 ```

-Database queries are checked for correctness at compile time using [sqlx's compile-time checked queries].
+Database queries are checked for correctness at compile time using [sqlx's compile-time checked queries][sqlx is not an orm].

 The crate's folder structure consists of 3 main folders: